 With 20 years of experience at Safdie Architects, Carrie is highly-skilled at leading design teams and crafting compelling design proposals, as she has done for a range of competitions, as well as built projects including Marina Bay Sands in Singapore and Raffles City in Chongqing, China.
 She is currently leading design teams for the Medal of Honor Museum in South Carolina and the Harim Mixed-use complex in Seoul, Korea.

-Carrie joined the practice in 1998 and became a Principal in 2006.
+Carrie joined the practice in 1998 and became a Partner in 2006.
 Carrie earned her undergraduate architecture degree from the University of Michigan and Masters in Architecture from Princeton University.